isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

         }
     }

+The ``server-tags`` parameter is mandatory and contains one or more server tags.
+If other server tags are specified, "all" does not need to be included in ``server-tags``, as every server automatically also has the "all" server tag.
-The `server-tags` parameter is mandatory and it contains one or more server tags.
-It may contain the keyword "all" to fetch the client classes associated with all servers.
-When the `server-tags` list contains the `null` value the returned response contains a list of unassigned client classes, i.e. the networks which are associated with no servers.
+If ``server-tags`` contains only the keyword "all", only the client classes associated with "all" servers are returned.
+When the ``server-tags`` list contains the ``null`` value, the returned response contains a list of unassigned client classes, i.e. the networks which are associated with no servers.

 A response to the command looks similar to this: